NTNU-MobileApps/exercise-e7-template/README.md

 6. The count must be displayed in the text field with` key="add_count_text"` in the format `Count: <c>`, where `<c>` is replaced by the current count selected by the user.
    Example: `Count: 7`.
-7. The "Add to cart" button is enabled by default
-8. When the user presses the "Add to cart" button:
+7. When the user presses the "Add to cart" button:
     1. If no size is selected:
         1. An error message saying "Choose the size first" must be shown.
-        2. The "Add to cart" button is disabled.
-        3. The button is enabled only after the size is selected.
-        4. If the "Select size" value is selected again (i.e., no value for the size), the button is disabled again.
-That is - the button enabling/disabling depends on whether the size is valid, but this check is only started the first time the user presses the "Add to cart" button.
     2. If a size is selected:
         1. The selected count of t-shirts of selected size are added to a cart, as a "single" item.
 See the `CartItem` class.
 The shopping cart must be stored somewhere in your "